-The Community Health Worker (CHW) program at Spokane Regional Health District trains and supports a variety of CHWs throughout eastern Washington in order to further the reach of efforts that improve the health of communities.
+The Community Health Worker (CHW) program at Spokane Regional Health District trains and supports a variety of CHWs throughout eastern Washington in order to further the reach and effectiveness of efforts that improve the health of communities.

 U.S. Centers for Disease Control and Prevention April 201535%

 Asthma control reduced by 35% among adolescents working with CHWs, resulting in a savings of $5.58 per dollar spent on the intervention.